AndradeMatheus/PCWoWAN/README.md

 # Info

-The microcontroller board will be used to comunicate over the internet, using the ESP8266, with a phone app, which can be used to update the user of the current power state of their computer (ON or OFF) and push a signal to change the current power state (ON to OFF / OFF to ON).
+The microcontroller (MC) board will be used to comunicate over the internet, using a ESP8266, to a phone app which can be used to update the user of the current power state of their computer (ON or OFF) and push a signal to change its current power state (ON to OFF / OFF to ON).

-The intention of the digital connections on the MC is to use an internal spare USB header to power the device, make use of the PWR IO pins to manipulate the power state (which can be mounted parallel to the physical power button on a PC case), and the PWR_LED+ IO pin (any available) to check the current power state.
+The intention of the digital connections on the MC is to make use of the PWR IO pins to manipulate the power state (which can be mounted parallel to the physical power button on a PC case), and the PWR_LED+ IO pin (any available) to check the current power state.

+The board will be powered using an internal motherboard spare USB header.
+If this is not an option, it can be circumvented by routing a cable from any external USB ports (either from the computer itself or an external power supply) or supplying any sort of 5~12V to the connectors.

 Currently the form of connection from the ESP8266 to the app, and vice-versa, over the internet, is through a MQTT protocol.